nitish-11/creator-pulse-ai-for-youtube/README.md

 ## 📬 Coming Soon

 - 🧾 PDF Export Feature
-- 🎯 Multi-video comparison dashboard
+- 🎯 Improving the Model on Multi-language comments analysis
-- 🧠 Emotion classification beyond sentiment
+- 🧠 Reduce the Latency even more
 ---

 **Made with ❤️ for creators who care.**